Gordon Olson Award

 Established in 2014, the Gordon Olson Award will be given to one individual each year.
 Named in honor of Gordon Olson, former Grand Rapids City Historian, whose books, leadership, programming, mentorship, and advocacy have inspired generations of West Michigan residents, the award is intended to recognize individuals whose work embodies the Kutsche Office’s mission, “Using history to give voice to diverse communities.”
 The award is announced at the Annual Local History Roundtable.
 Recipients are given a commemorative plaque and are recognized through Kutsche Office publicity and local news media.

-2017 award was given to Wallace Ewing and Margaret (Peg) Finkelstein.
+2017 Award Recipients: Wallace Ewing and Margaret (Peg) Finkelstein

 2018 Award Recipient, Jo Ellyn Clarey